fbef0102/L4D1_2-Plugins/l4d_afk_commands/readme.md

 		5. Cold Down Time in seconds a player can not change team again after he switches team.
 		6. Cold Down Time in seconds a player can not change team after he ignites molotov, gas can, firework crate or barrel fuel.
 		7. Cold Down Time in seconds a player can not change team after he throws molotov, pipe bomb or boomer juice.
+		8. Reloading the weapon.
-		8. Infected player can not change team when he has pounced/ridden/charged/smoked a survivor.
+		9. Infected player can not change team when he has pounced/ridden/charged/smoked a survivor.
-		9. Cold Down Time in seconds an infected player can not change team after he is spawned as a special infected.
+		10. Cold Down Time in seconds an infected player can not change team after he is spawned as a special infected.

 - - - -